cj-mills/christianjmills/_posts/2022-5-28-Fastai-to-Unity-Tutorial-1.md

 ```
 ![png](../images/fastai-to-unity-tutorial/output_40_0.png)

+We can see that the DataLoaders object applies the transforms to the training split, including mirroring the image.
 However, it does not appear to mirror images from the validation split.

 ```python
 dls.valid.show_batch()